Oxbern/CCube_API/src/README.md

 - Send your message
     - If it is a `Question`, the method `send` will not only tell you if the transmission went well but it will also give you your answer (if the functionnality has already been added to the device's firmware).

+### Note
+If you want to create a new operation code, change the buffer sizes or other details, go to `Utils.h`.

 ## Example
 ### `getScreenSize()`